Everything there is to know about Tenner

 It is essential we are given permission to use images of students on our website.
 If we do not have this permission, students will not be able to enter all the competitions.

-The final competition will be the completed logbooks.
+The final competition will be based on the completed logbooks.
 While we hope that all students will seek to enter this final competition, please note up to three logbooks per school can be entered to the national final.
 Teachers are asked to shortlist from all their groups and submit the best three.
-All pledges must be repaid to be able to enter the competition.

 Judges from the business world will look at the logbooks and choose the winners according to criteria including innovation, journey travelled and social conscience.

-There will be an Award Celebration Ceremony in May/June for all winning students and teachers.
+There will be an Awards Celebration Ceremony in May for all winning students and teachers.
 Winners will be notified in April so that travel and permissions can be arranged.

-There are three age categories for the competition:
+There are two age categories for the competition:

 - 11–14 years